 CYBERSECURITY PROFESSIONALS NEEDED NOW

 As the number and sophistication of cyberattacks increase, government and private industry organizations are clamoring to hire well-trained cybersecurity professionals.
-According to the U.S. Bureau of Labor Statistics, jobs for information security analysts are expected to increase by 18 percent between 2014 and 2024, much faster than the projected average job growth rate.
+According to the U.S. Bureau of Labor Statistics, jobs for information security analysts are expected to increase by 32% between 2018 and 2028, much faster than the projected average job growth rate.

-In Washington state, jobs for information security analysts are predicted to increase by 27 percent by 2024, according to O*NET.
+In Washington state, jobs for information security analysts are predicted to increase by 43% by 2028, according to O*NET.
 In the Seattle area, there are opportunities in fields ranging from telecom and tech to manufacturing, retail, health care and more.
-Companies like Amazon, Microsoft, T-Mobile, Expedia, Costco and Starbucks — to name just a few — have all recently posted cybersecurity positions.
+Companies like Amazon, Microsoft, T-Mobile, Blue Origin and Starbucks — to name just a few — have all recently posted cybersecurity positions.

 BREAKING INTO THE CYBERSECURITY FIELD